marcohenriques/python-project-skeleton/{{cookiecutter.project_name}}/CONTRIBUTING.md

 ```

 {% if cookiecutter.notebooks_support == "yes" %}
-Open jupyter notebooks on notebooks diretory (using configs in `notebooks/profile_default`):
+Open jupyter notebooks on notebooks directory (using configs in `notebooks/profile_default`):

 ```make
 make jupyter